ibm-cloud-docs/codeengine/add-registry.md

 8. Enter the password.
 For {{site.data.keyword.registryshort}}, this is your API key.
 For Docker Hub, you can use your Docker Hub password or an [access token](#add-registry-access-docker).
 9. Click **Done**.

-You can add access to a container registry when you create an application, job or image build.
-Click **Reference image** and then **Add Access**.
+You can add access to a container registry when you create an application or job, or when you build an image.
+Click **Select image** and then **Add registry**.
 Follow previous steps 5-9.
 {: tip}

 ## Adding registry access with the CLI